boobaGreen/S2I-STUDY_BUDDY_HUB_4COACH/assets/documentation.md

 ## :dart: Settings for env file e Render.com

 :it:
 Per semplicita' ho aggiunto un file `config.fake` dovrebbe servire per semplificare la stesura del file stesso in locale o nel modo in qui si settono le variabile d'ambiente nel sistema di deploy scelto.
-Nel mio caso su render si puo' caricare un file intero con copia incolla del suo contenuto (prima tolgo le righe commentate ) ed in un sol ocopia incolla si riescono a craicare tutte le variabili d'ambiente altrimenti si posono aricare una alla volta.
+Nel mio caso su render si puo' caricare un file intero con copia incolla del suo contenuto (prima tolgo le righe commentate ) ed in un solo copia incolla si riescono a caricare tutte le variabili d'ambiente altrimenti si possono caricare una alla volta.
 :uk:
 For simplicity I added a `config.fake` file which should serve to simplify the drafting of the file itself locally or in the way in which the environment variables are set in the chosen deployment system.
 In my case on render you can load an entire file with copy and paste of its contents (first I remove the commented lines) and in a single copy and paste you can create all the environment variables otherwise they can be loaded one at a time.